-This little bird is well camouflaged but is worth the effort of trying to lure to your garden where maybe you can enjoy its visitations.
+This little bird is well camouflaged but is worth the effort of trying to lure it to your garden where maybe you can enjoy its visitations.

 The Brown Creeper is a small bird, about up to 14 cm tall.
 They have streaked brown plumage and buff-colored undersides.
 As a result, they blend in naturally with the trees they inhabit and upon which they find their food.

 If you look closely, you will notice their distinctive down-curved bill.

-Brown Creepers can be found from Alaska eastward across Canada to Newfoundland.
-They inhabit all of the Pacific Northwest.
+The Brown Creeper can be found from Alaska eastward across Canada to Newfoundland.
 They are also found throughout the United States.